 That’s what meditation is all about, but, you know, fake it till you make it 😉

-This summary on Blinkist reminded me a bit of The Upside Of Your Dark Side.
+The summary of Rewire on Blinkist reminded me a bit of The Upside Of Your Dark Side.
 It shows you not all unwanted behaviors are bad and really digs into why you’re engaging in them in the first place.

 I think we all break bad habits differently at different times (I’ve even created a quiz to show you which type you are for what situation), but it’s important to know the roots and basics, so you don’t slide down a slippery slope into addiction.